eduardogsilva/wireguard_webadmin/README.md

 - **Individual Peer Transfer History**: Track individual download and upload volumes for each peer.
 - **Advanced Firewall Management**: Experience effortless and comprehensive VPN firewall management, designed for simplicity and effectiveness.
 - **Port Forwarding**: Seamlessly redirect TCP or UDP ports to peers or networks located beyond those peers with ease!
-- **DNS Server**: DNS Service included for static DNS entries and improved privacy.
+- **DNS Server**: Custom hosts and DNS blacklist support for enhanced security, and improved privacy.
 - **Multi-User Support**: Manage access with different permission levels for each user.
 - **Multiple WireGuard Instances**: Enables separate management for peers across multiple instances.
 - **Crypto Key Routing**: Simplifies the configuration for site-to-site interconnections.